M-Chimiste/LLMFactory/README.md

 ## Acknowledgments

-- Built on top of excellent provider SDKs: anthropic, openai, google-generativeai, ollama, llama-cpp-python
+- Built on top of excellent provider SDKs: anthropic, openai, google-generativeai, ollama, lmstudio-python, llama-cpp-python
 - Inspired by the need for a unified LLM interface

 ## Support